Gug028/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file executes a script that copies all the HTML files 100-lets_move
-This file executes a script that moves all files beginning with an uppercase letter to the directory /tmp/u
+This file executes a script that moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs
+This file executes a script that deletes all files in the current working directory that end with the character ~